jordan-barrett-jm/TarejasBot/README.md

 To get this working you will need to install the Python telegram wrapper from https://github.com/python-telegram-bot/python-telegram-bot and follow their instructions for getting setup

 I made sure to add a lot of comments throughout my code but if I find that it is hard to understand for the people reading it I will try to add more documentation.

+See more of the stuff I work on at jordanbarrett.com/blog